 All acquisition will be managed by the Victorian Government in accordance with the relevant legislation.

-- sign up to email updates (see form at the bottom of this page) or contact us
+- Sign up to email updates (see form at the bottom of this page) or contact us

-- attend a community session during April
+- attend an information session during the EES exhibition

 - follow us on Facebook and Twitter